-- T = time for pressure to drop 1.0 pounds per square inch gauge in seconds; - K = 0.000419(D)(L), but not less than 1.0 - D = nominal inside diameter in inches; - L = length of line of same pipe size in feet; and - Q = rate of loss, assume 0.0015 cubic feet per minute per - square foot (ft3/min/ft sq) of internal surface area. - iii.
+T = time for pressure to drop 1.0 pounds per square inch gauge in seconds:

+K = 0.000419(D)(L), but not less than 1.0;

+D = nominal inside diameter in inches;

+L = length of line of same pipe size in feet; and

+Q = rate of loss, assume 0.0015 cubic feet per minute per square foot (ft3/min/ft sq) of internal surface area.

+- iii.
 Any drop in pressure, from 3.5 psig to 2.5 psig, in a time less than that required by the above formula shall be cause for rejection.
-When the line tested includes more than one size of pipe, the minimum time shall be that calculated for the largest size pipe included. - iv.
+When the line tested includes more than one size of pipe, the minimum time shall be calculated for the largest size pipe included. - iv.
 Manholes must be tested separately and independently.
-All manholes must be hydrostatically tested with a maximum loss allowance of 0.025 gallon per foot diameter per foot of head per hour.
+All manholes must be hydrostatically tested with a maximum loss allowance of 0.025 gallon per foot diameter per foot of head per hour. - v.
+When mains are air tested, manholes are to be tested separately by exfiltration or vacuum method in accordance with Section 3200 of these Specifications.